charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P0 --> P52
 P0 --> P209
 P0 --> P225
-P1["Our mining operations have been going smoothly, and we are ready to move on to the next cavern.<br/>There is nothing out of the ordinary to report today.<br/>Things have been quiet and I hope they should remain that way, Cadet!"]
+P1["&bull; Our mining operations have been going smoothly, and we are ready to move on to the next cavern.<br/>&bull; There is nothing out of the ordinary to report today.<br/>&bull; Things have been quiet and I hope they should remain that way, Cadet!"]
 P1 --> P234
 P2["[floodedWithWater]"]
 P2 --> P3
-P3["Are you ready to set sail?<br/>I hope you packed your lifejacket, Cadet."]
+P3["&bull; Are you ready to set sail?<br/>&bull; I hope you packed your lifejacket, Cadet."]
 P3 --> P7
 P4["[floodedWithLava]"]
 P4 --> P5
-P5["I hope you're not afraid of a little heat!<br/>You'd better keep your cool with this one!"]
+P5["&bull; I hope you're not afraid of a little heat!<br/>&bull; You'd better keep your cool with this one!"]
 P5 --> P7
-P6["Are you ready for the next mission?<br/>Welcome back, Cadet.<br/>I hope you're prepared for this one, Cadet.<br/>Up and at 'em, Cadet!<br/>Cadet, are you up for some more action?"]
+P6["&bull; Are you ready for the next mission?<br/>&bull; Welcome back, Cadet.<br/>&bull; I hope you're prepared for this one, Cadet.<br/>&bull; Up and at 'em, Cadet!<br/>&bull; Cadet, are you up for some more action?"]
 P6 --> P7
 P7["\\n\n"]
 P7 --> P8